 13.1.2 Transfers, Course Exemptions, and Substitution

-- Course-based programs: The number of courses nearest to, but not exceeding, one third (1/3)half (½) of the total units of course weight of a student’s program can be met through transfer credit and/or course exemption if recommended by the department and approved by the Faculty of Graduate Studies on a case-by-case basis.
-Students in the Graduate Diploma in Information Assurance (GDIA) program may receive an additional 1 course (3 credits) exemption towards their GDIA program provided this exemption is recommended by the department and approved by the Faculty of Graduate Studies pursuant to 13.4.2.C.
-[Approved by Faculty Council of the Faculty of Graduate Studies on April 13, 2018][Approved by Faculty Council of the Faculty of Graduate Studies on September 12, 2018]
+- Course-based programs: The number of courses nearest to, but not exceeding, three fifths (3/5) one half (½) of the total units of course weight of a student’s program can be met through transfer credit and/or course exemption if recommended by the department and approved by the Faculty of Graduate Studies on a case-by-case basis.

 - Transfer Credit refers to the formal transfer of credit for a course(s) which has been earned outside the program.
 Transfer credit for certain courses may be granted by the Faculty of Graduate Studies, provided the courses have not been counted toward a previous degree/diploma/certificate or program and were not used to satisfy admission requirements of the Faculty of Graduate Studies.

 - Course Exemption refers to the reduction in required credit weights of a student’s program by removal of specific courses normally required.
 In special circumstances, the Faculty of Graduate Studies may approve exemption of certain courses if the student has completed appropriate equivalent course work at Concordia University of Edmonton or elsewhere, but the program may not be reduced by more than the value set out above.

 - Course exemptions are recommended by the administrator of the program area to the Dean of Graduate Studies.